andrewhead/StackSkim/notes/eval/eval60.md

 ### Expectation

 I find out that in fact there is a bug somewhere in the code.
-Of the random sample of READMEs that have two code examples in them, I find that about actually have an odd number of examples.
+Of the random sample of READMEs that have two code examples in them, I find that about half actually have an odd number of examples.

 ### Sqlite Verfication of trend